 Too often, high schools treat community service like a box to be checked.
 They focus on tracking hours over tracking impact, on quantity instead of quality.
 The implication is that once you’ve done your time and checked your box, the job is done.

-At University High School, true from-the-heart community service has always been an important component of our community, rooted in the core value of Stewardship.
-From initial partnerships with Brooke’s Place and the Lord’s Pantry to our more comprehensive Year of Service program, we seek to help students find meaningful ways to understand the problems facing our world and engage in solutions.
+At University High School, true from-the-heart community service has always been an important component of our community, rooted in the core value of stewardship.
+From initial partnerships with Brooke’s Place and the Lord’s Pantry to our more comprehensive Year of Service program, we seek to help students find meaningful ways to understand the problems facing our community and engage in solutions.

 How Year of Service Works

 University High School’s Year of Service is a school-wide program intended to teach students about authentic, sustainable, and long-term service that makes a significant impact.
 Students identify a cause they care about, work with others who share that passion, research the issues that impact their cause, seek out a community partner to help further their understanding locally, and develop a project to benefit some aspect of that cause.